datahub-zjlab/Global_Mineral_Indices_Computing_Engine/README.md

     Note: The script assumes that the CSV file has a specific structure, with columns for tile indices, metadata, and hexadecimal string data for each band.
 Make sure your CSV file matches this structure.

 **Note:**
-If you face any issues or need further assistance, please verify the legitimacy of the URL and ensure your network settings allow access to the ODPS server.
+Due to the limitations of the provided ODPS computing resources, downloading data from ODPS may take longer than expected, please be patient and wait for the download to complete.

 ## Detailed data processing steps